PyGLImER/PyGLImER/_sources/chapters/ccp/ccpstackobject.rst.txt

 :py:class:`~pyglimer.ccp.ccp.CCPStack` object:

-    1. By Creating a bingrid tailored to be used with data from predefined networks and stations (i.e. onehas to know network and station codes for the desired stack.
+    1. By Creating a bingrid tailored to be used with data from predefined networks and stations (i.e. one has to know network and station codes for the desired stack.
     2. More commonly, one would like to create a CCP stack containing all available data for a given area.
 In order to that,